VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 {{< columns >}}

 Some devices may have almost everything in this chain internally.
-This is true of a lot of digital insturments, like the Elektron Digitakt pictured here:
+This is true of a lot of digital instruments, like the Elektron Digitakt pictured here:

 The Digitakt is a drum machine that uses samples saved internally as .wav files.
 It's basically just a very specialized computer in a box.